Things landlords cannot do in Texas

 What security features are landlords mandated to install in Texas?

-Texas landlords must provide specific security devices like window latches and keyed deadbolts to ensure tenant safety, as dictated by the Texas Property Code.
+Texas landlords must provide specific security devices like window latches and keyed deadbolts to ensure tenant safety, as required by the Texas Property Code.

 Do tenants have the right to request security feature installations or repairs?